soapgaz/soapgaz/README.md

-i go by si or callie.
+i go by si , hound or callie.
 read my info on strawpage.